Cloud Integration – Activate SAP Keys in Keystore Monitor

 SAP-owned keys in the tenant keystore need to be renewed when they expire.
-With 10-December-2017 release, you can activate newly provisioned SAP keys yourself using the Keystore Monitor.
+You can activate newly provisioned SAP keys yourself using the Keystore Monitor.
 This blog describes how to use the Keystore Monitor to manage the renewal of SAP-owned keys, how to update the affected backends and how to activate the new key.
 It also describes how to reset the key in case of errors.

 Activate SAP Keys in Keystore Monitor